Steve Hayes (basketball)

-Steven Leonard Hayes (born August 2, 1955) is a retired American basketball player and coach.
-He played for several years for a variety of teams in the National Basketball Association, as well as in the Continental Basketball Association and in Europe.
+Steven Leonard Hayes (born August 2, 1955) is an American former basketball player and coach.
+He played for several years for a variety of teams in the National Basketball Association (NBA), as well as in the Continental Basketball Association and in Europe.
 He is also known for his standout college career at Idaho State University, where he is recognized as one of the best players in the school's history.